fubicales2016/fogbowcloud.org/content/pages/manager.md

 You can check the [Manager Protocol](#manager-protocol) for more information.

-A Manager will also interact with a Rendezvous component.
+A Manager will also interact with a Rendezvous Service.
 Those interactions will:

 * Send liveness messages;
 * List active federation members.

 See more details at the [Rendezvous Protocol](http://www.fogbowcloud.org/rendezvous) documentation.

-When an end-user requests resoures, s/he is able to specify a request type, which can be **one-time** or **persistent**, default set to **one-time**.
-An one-time request can only be fulfilled once, whilst a persistent one is considered for scheduling while it has no instance allocated and it is still into the validity period.
+When an end user requests resoures, s/he is able to specify a request type, which can be **one-time** or **persistent**, default set to **one-time**.
+A one-time request can only be fulfilled once, whilst a persistent one is considered for scheduling while it has no instance allocated and it is still into the validity period.

 Once a end-user makes a request, the possible request states are: